Neta2393/MERN-Book-Catalog/README.md

 ## Challenges

 **The biggest challenge that I had with this assignment was troubleshooting errors and not breaking the code.
-I found that when I fixed things too slow another element was not working.
-My goal for this challenge was to have something deployed.
+I found that when I fixed one error another problem arose.
+My goal for this challenge was to have something deployed and to at least have graphql show up in the console.
 Another challenge that I had was connecting the app to graph ql.
 For some reason I learned that it is not my strong suite.
 I would like to continue working on this challenge after I complete the bootcamp.**

 ## Sources